Bill Hayes (writer): Personal life

 Hayes was born in Minneapolis, Minnesota, the fifth of six children, five of them girls.
 He remains close with his sisters.
 His mother Jean was an artist; his father John a military man who had lost an eye as a paratrooper in the Korean War.
 When Bill was three, the family moved to Spokane, Washington, where his father bought a Coca-Cola bottling plant.
 His mother opened an art school, where Hayes learned to develop and print film.
 Hayes was close with his maternal grandmother, Helen, from the age of eleven until he left home for college.
 In high school, Hayes was drawn to the writing of Joan Didion.
 Hayes attended Santa Clara University in California.

 Hayes knew he was gay at a young age, though he had relationships with women in high school and college.
 He came out at age 24, and considers his orientation to be a core part of his identity.

 Hayes' father never accepted him as a gay man and did not maintain a relationship with him, but when John Hayes developed dementia, he came to believe Bill was an old Army friend, and spoke with him warmly.
 Bill's mother also suffered from dementia until her death in 2011.

 Hayes lived in San Francisco for many years, where he worked at the San Francisco AIDS Foundation.
 His partner of sixteen years was HIV-positive.
 In 2009, Hayes moved to New York City, where he had a relationship with neurologist and writer Oliver Sacks, until the latter's death in 2015.
 Hayes' experiences in New York and his six-year relationship with Sacks are the subject of his book Insomniac City.

-Hayes has described his adult life as "colored by death" – the deaths he dealt with in his AIDS Foundation work, the sudden death of his longtime partner in San Francisco, and later the death of his partner Oliver Sacks.
+Hayes has described his adult life as "colored by death" – the deaths he dealt with in his AIDS Foundation work, the death of his longtime partner in San Francisco, and later the death of his partner Oliver Sacks.